Waikiki & Honolulu Oahu

-Waikiki is the famous 1.5 square mile neighborhood on the south shore of Oahu, in Honolulu, and it is best known for its popular white sand beach.
+Waikiki is the famous 1.5 square mile neighborhood on the south shore of Oahu, in Honolulu, and it is best known for its famous white sand beach.
 Waikiki Beach is an international destination and one of the most frequented locations in all of Hawaii.

 Things you'll discover in Waikiki Hawaii

-Longboard surfing is still a popular activity on Waikiki Beach.
-The bronze statue of Duke Kahanamoku can be found on Kuhio Beach (at the Ala Moana end), as a tribute to the master of surfing who lived in Waikiki in the early 1900’s and won Olympic medals for swimming.
+Longboard surfing is still a favorite activity on Waikiki Beach.
+The bronze statue of Duke Kahanamoku can be found on Kuhio Beach (at the Ala Moana end), as a tribute to the master of surfing who lived in Waikiki in the early 1900s and won Olympic medals for swimming.
 He was one of the surfing pioneers who spread the word about surfing to the U.S mainland and internationally.
-He is the acclaimed ‘father of modern surfing’ and was known for being an ambassador of goodwill and the ‘aloha spirit’.
+He is the acclaimed ‘father of modern surfing’ and was known for being an ambassador of goodwill and the ‘aloha spirit.’
 At Dukes Canoe Club and the Outrigger Waikiki, you can see authentic Duke photos and memorabilia.

 Waikiki is not the place to stay if you are looking for a quiet or secluded vacation.
-However it is definitely an experience to be had, and with Honolulu being the first port of call for most visitors to Hawaii, Waikiki is a definite must-see if only for a day or two.
+However it is an experience to be had, and with Honolulu being the first port of call for most visitors to Hawaii, Waikiki is a definite must-see if only for a day or two.
 By day the beach is packed with surfers and tourists from all over the globe.
-World-class shopping abounds on the main strips of Kalakaua and Kuhio Avenue, with classy boutiques boasting designer fashion and jewelry, as well as Hawaiian crafts, mementos, and unique gifts.
+World-class shopping abounds on the main strips of Kalakaua and Kuhio Avenues, with classy boutiques boasting designer fashion and jewelry, as well as Hawaiian crafts, souvenirs, and unique gifts.
 By night Waikiki is one gigantic party, with internationally acclaimed restaurants and nightlife with every form of entertainment including Luau Shows, live music, bars, and nightclubs.